mkez00/psaas-example/README.md

 -

 Login to the appliance and run the following to update the port the application is being served on: `sudo sh /etc/psaas-devops-exercise/psaas-cli.sh update-port <PORT_NUMBER>`

+Enable SSl
+-

+To enable SSL for the appliance login to the appliance and run the following: `sudo sh /etc/psaas-devops-exercise/psaas-cli.sh enable-ssl`

+Disable SSl
+-

+To disable SSL for the appliance login to the appliance and run the following: `sudo sh /etc/psaas-devops-exercise/psaas-cli.sh disable-ssl`

+Building with Packer
+=

+To build the OVA with Packer run `packer build provision.json` from the project root

 Testing with Vagrant
 =